On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs

 We refer to $Z(G)$ as the {\em partition function}.

-On a first account, the use of the interval $[0,2)$ in the above definition may seem arbitrary.
-However, this choice allows us to use the weight functions to either reward, or penalise certain value combinations and $1$ being the `neutral' weight.
+The use of the interval $[0,2)$ in the above definition may seem arbitrary.
+However, this choice allows us to use the weight functions to either reward or penalise certain value combinations and $1$ being the `neutral' weight.
 This is natural in glassy models such as the $k$-spin model.
 At the same time having an explicit upper bound on the values of $\psi$ it makes some derivations simpler, without harming the generality of our results.
 We emphasise that the value $0$ corresponds to having {\em hard constraints}.

-To see how the distributions from Section \ref{sec:Applications} can be cast as factor graph models that satisfy the above constraints consider the Potts model on the graph.
+To see how the distributions from Section \ref{sec:Applications} can be cast as factor graph models that satisfy the above constraints consider the Potts-Ising model on the graph.
 For integer $q\geq2$ and a real $\beta>0$, let $\alphabet=[q]$ and